 SSDP Mentors is the Students for Sensible Drug Policy Alumni Association Mentoring Program.
-By connecting current SSDP students with those who have graduated, we hope that students can be better prepared for life after graduation, and alumni can stay better connected to student drug policy activism, while providing mentorship and guidance to their younger peers.
-Currently in pilot phase during the 2016-17 academic year, SSDP Mentors is a way for students and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in students’ professional development.
-The goal of the program is to keep alumni connected to the current work that SSDP students are doing while simultaneously giving students an additional resource to utilize as they fight to end the drug war in their communities.
+By connecting current SSDP chapter members with those who have graduated, we hope that students can be better prepared for life after graduation, and alumni can stay better connected to student drug policy activism, while providing mentorship and guidance to their younger peers.
+Launched in 2016, SSDP Mentors is a way for students and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in students’ professional development.
+The goal of the program is to keep alumni connected to the current work that SSDP chapter members are doing while simultaneously giving young people an additional resource to utilize as they fight to end the drug war in their communities.

 Frequently Asked Questions

 What is SSDP Mentors?
-Currently in pilot phase, SSDP Mentors is the SSDP Alumni Association Mentoring Program, a way for students and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in students’ professional development.
-The goal of the program is to keep alumni connected to the current work that SSDP students are doing while simultaneously giving students an additional resource to utilize as they fight to end the drug war in their communities.
+SSDP Mentors is the SSDP Alumni Association Mentoring Program, a way for chapter members and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in young people’s professional development.
+The goal of the program is to keep alumni connected to the current work that SSDers are doing while simultaneously giving students an additional resource to utilize as they fight to end the drug war in their communities.

 Who is eligible to be a mentor?
 Members in good standing of the SSDP Alumni Association.
 Members will have received a welcome email from email@example.com when their initial enrollment was completed.
 If a member falls out of good standing (almost always due to lapsing Sensible Society donations), they will receive emails from SSDP staff members.
 If you’re still unsure about your membership status, contact firstname.lastname@example.org.

 Who is eligible to be a mentee?
-Any student who is currently a member of an SSDP chapter.
-Current chapter involvement will be validated by the appropriate regional Outreach Coordinator.
+Any student or young person who is currently a member of an SSDP chapter.
+Current chapter involvement will be validated by the appropriate Movement Building Fellow or Global Program Coordinator.

 When can I expect to hear back once I’ve signed up?
 Mentees should expect to be matched with a mentor within one month of signing up.
 Since we currently have more mentors than mentees signed up, mentors may not hear back within this same time frame.
 Be sure to add email@example.com to your contact list so that SSDP Mentors correspondence doesn’t get stuck in your spam folder.
 Contact Stacia Cosner if you’re curious about your eligibility status.